 Capital required the approval of bankers who evaluated proposals, assessed risk, and provided the resources that turned vision into deployment.
 Technical capability required years of formal training or apprenticeship.
 Organizational capacity required either prior organizational experience or the social capital to recruit people who had it.

 AI collapses all three.
 Capital is replaced by subscription pricing.
 Technical capability is replaced by conversational access to tools that hold the knowledge.
 Organizational capacity is replaced by the single-conversation collapse of what previously required multi-stage coordination.
-The result is the democratization of capability that Segal celebrates in The Orange Pill.
+The result is the democratization of capability that Segal celebrates in You On AI.

 But the collapse of barriers is not only democratizing — it also removes the filters that previously selected among potential combinations.
 The banker who evaluated proposals was performing a filtering function: assessing viability, prioritizing promising ideas, discouraging those that were merely novel.
 When the filters disappear, the rate of new combinations increases, but so does the rate of failed combinations, abandoned products, and accumulated debris.
 The gale strengthens.
 So does the volume of what it sweeps away.